JulienGasparLopes/Sheltercraft/README.md

 If you are interested in using this mod in your own modpack, you are free to do so.
 I'll be glad to hear about your work !

-All code is original and free of right (license coming soon).
+All code/textures/models are original and free of right (license coming soon).

-Be aware that for developing purposes, some textures were retrieved from other mods.
-This is only temporary, and will be replaced by original textures in the future.
-Do NOT use these textures in your own mod.

 ## Development